neo-project/docs/en-us/basic/consensus/consensus.md

 * **View** `v` - The dataset used during a consensus activity in NEO `DBFT`

-## 2 - Roles
+## Roles
-**In the NEO consensus algorithm, Consensus Nodes are elected by NEO holders and vote on validity of transactions.
+In the NEO consensus algorithm, Consensus Nodes are elected by NEO holders and vote on validity of transactions.
 These nodes have also been referred to as 'Bookkeepers'.
-Moving forward, they will be referred to as Consensus Nodes**.
+Moving forward, they will be referred to as Consensus Nodes.

   - <img style="vertical-align: middle" src="../../../assets/nNode.png" width="25"> **Consensus Node** - This node participates in the consensus activity.
 During a consensus activity, consensus nodes take turns assuming the following two roles:
   - <img style="vertical-align: middle" src="../../../assets/speakerNode.png" width="25"> **Speaker** `(One)` - The **Speaker** is responsible for transmitting a block proposal to the system.
   - <img style="vertical-align: middle" src="../../../assets/cNode.png" width="25"> **Delegate** `(Multiple)` - **Delegates** are responsible for reaching a consensus on the transaction.

-## 3 - Introduction
+## Introduction

 One of the fundamental differences between blockchains is how they can guarantee fault tolerance given defective, non-honest activity on the network.